lupoDharkael/arest_exporter/README.md

 # aREST exporter
-Exporter which retrieves stats from [aREST](https://github.com/marcoschwartz/aREST) and exports them via HTTP for Prometheus consumption
+Exporter which retrieves stats from [aREST](https://github.com/marcoschwartz/aREST) and exports them via HTTP for Prometheus consumption.

+In the actual version it only exports the variables (name and value) and the hardware of the target.

 ## Getting Started

-- To run it:
+To run it:

 ```bash
 ./arest_exporter [flags]